Daniel Crowley (footballer): International career

 Crowley is eligible to play for both England and Ireland at international level, qualifying for Ireland through his grandparents who are from Waterford and Cork.

 Crowley made his debut for England's under-16 team against Northern Ireland in October 2011.
 Three months later, he was called up to Ireland's under-16 squad for a double-header against Portugal, and made appearances for both countries at under-16 level over the course of the 2011–12 season.

 In August 2012, at the age of 15 years and 26 days, Crowley made the first of twelve appearances for England under-17s, against Italy in the St George's Park International Tournament.
 In February 2013, the Football Association of Ireland announced that Crowley had pledged his allegiance to Ireland and selected him for two under-17 friendlies against Croatia.
 However, the following month, Crowley returned to the England set-up to play in the 2013 UEFA European Under-17 Championship elite round – his first appearance in a competitive international.
 He made his final appearance for England under-17s against Italy in September 2013.
 He was named again in an England under-17 squad in January 2014.

 In September 2015, the Irish Times reported that Crowley was on the verge of declaring for Ireland, and Republic of Ireland senior manager Martin O'Neill confirmed that he had spoken to the player's father.
 However, in early October, Crowley received and accepted his first call-up to an England under-19 squad.
 He made two appearances in 2016 Under-19 Championship qualifiers and a further two in friendlies that year, and scored his first international goal in a 5–1 win against Japan.

 In September 2018, Crowley told the press that he had ambitions to play for Ireland and would welcome contact with manager Martin O'Neill.
 In February 2019 he stated that the paperwork on his international transfer to Ireland had been submitted to FIFA.
 O'Neill's successor as Ireland manager, Mick McCarthy, watched Crowley in the KNVB Cup final against Ajax in May, and said he would continue to do so after he joined Birmingham.

-Style of play

-Crowley is a creative midfielder with quick feet, strong dribbling skills and a speciality for set pieces.